gilbertohasnofb/auxjad/docs/api/api-score.rst

 ..  note::

     These classes are imported directly into the ``auxjad`` namespace.
-    Therefore, to use a class such as ``ArtificialHarmonic`` you only need to import ``auxjad`` and instantiate the class from its namespace:
+    Therefore, to use a class such as :class:`ArtificialHarmonic` you only need to import ``auxjad`` and instantiate the class from its namespace:

     >>> import auxjad
     >>> note = auxjad.ArtificialHarmonic(r"<c' f'>4")